Esplanade Zagreb Hotel: Beginning

-At the beginning of the 20th century, the two most famous hotels of the time (Palace Hotel Zagreb and Hotel Jägerhorn) became too small for the increasing number of passengers arriving in Zagreb (then Austria-Hungary) on the famous Orient Express.
+At the beginning of the 20th century, the two hotels at the time (Palace Hotel Zagreb and Hotel Jägerhorn) became too small for the increasing number of passengers arriving in Zagreb (then Austria-Hungary) on the famous Orient Express, which traveled from Paris to Istanbul.
 In order to meet the needs of the developing city, the construction of a new, luxurious hotel became a priority.
 The hotel was to be built on a wide area (Spanish esplanade), in the immediate vicinity of the railway station - at that time the only connection with Europe and the rest of the world - which was one of the stations of the famous Orient Express on the route Paris-Venice-Istanbul.
 In 1917, an international tender was announced in which a number of prominent architects participated, including the famous Austrian architect Adolf Loos, who however was not awarded the contract.
 The winner was Germany's Otto Rehnig, whose original plans were modified by the Zagreb architect Dionis Sunko.
 Today, most people consider Sunko to have been the architect of this building from the Belle Epoque period.
 The hotel was given the name "Esplanade," which in its original form has the meaning "field", probably because it was built on a vast plain to the west of the station.

 The hotel was completed in 26 months and was opened on 22 April 1925 with over 200 guests attended the grand opening.
 Among the guests were the mayor of Zagreb, Mr. Vjekoslav Heinzel, consuls, bankers, journalists, as well as many others.